logikon-ai/awesome-deliberative-prompting/README.md

 _Things that don't work, or are poorly understood._

+- 🎓 LLMs may produce "encoded reasoning" that's unintelligable to humans, which may nullify any XAI gains from deliberative prompting.
+"Preventing Language Models From Hiding Their Reasoning."
+2023-10-27. [[>paper](https://arxiv.org/abs/2310.18512)]
 - 🎓 LLMs judge and decide in function of available arguments (reason-responsiveness), but are more strongly influenced by fallacious and deceptive reasons as compared to sound ones.
 "How susceptible are LLMs to Logical Fallacies?"
 2023-08-18. [[>paper](https://arxiv.org/abs/2308.09853)]
 - 🎓 Incorrect reasoning improves answer accuracy (nearly) as much as correct one.
 "Invalid Logic, Equivalent Gains: The Bizarreness of Reasoning in Language Model Prompting."
 2023-07-20. [[>paper](https://arxiv.org/abs/2307.10573)]
 - 🎓 Zeroshot CoT reasoning in sensitive domains increases a LLM’s likelihood to produce harmful or undesirable output.
 "On Second Thought, Let’s Not Think Step by Step!
 Bias and Toxicity in Zero-Shot Reasoning."
 2023-06-23. [[>paper](https://arxiv.org/abs/2212.08061)]